Public Art

 Image from Megan McKissack's projected work, depicting Oregon LIDAR point cloud data

 Night Lights, RACC’s outdoor public art series, continues its 2018-19 season with Megan Mckissack’s Untitled work on February 7 at 5:30pm.
-Mckissack’s Night Lights work was inspired by the current Presidential Administration’s deletion of climate data. […]
+Mckissack’s Night Lights work was inspired by the current Presidential Administration’s deletion of climate data.
+Mapping and generating visualizations of Oregon LIDAR point cloud data from the Oregon Department of Geology and Mineral Industries and […]